duyhnynh/COSC2430-ProjectGroup-8/README.md

 - Email: jdoe@example.com
 - Password: hej

+In case, the passwords do not work, you can reset the password by clicking on the "Forgot password" link on the login page.

 ## Link to the demo video
 Here is the link to the demo video of the application: [Demo](https://youtu.be/CKkMY91C08Q).